w796933/firewall-api/ipset/README.md

 The app assumes
 the existence of IPv4 and IPv6
-whitelist and blacklist ipsets on a host, and that firewall rules allow access to the hosts's SSH port only from addresses in the whitelist ipsets, and that block access to all transports and ports from addresses in the blacklist ipsets before the firewall tracks connection state.
+whitelist and blacklist ipsets on a host, and that firewall rules allow access to the hosts's SSH port only from addresses in the whitelist ipsets, and that firewally rules block access to all transports and ports from addresses in the blacklist ipsets before the firewall tracks connection state.